Isotropic importance of Isotropic behavior, the forgotten specification

 During rotational symmetry measurements, the probe is placed in an anechoic calibration chamber in a specially conditioned way.
 The probe is positioned under an angle of 54,7 degrees in relation to the generated field orientation.
 This angle is also referred to as the “magic angle”.
 By rotating the probe over a 360 degrees’ area and keeping it at this “magic angle” each one axis will appear parallel to the field every 120 degrees of rotation.
 This method measures the isotropic behaviour on the “worst case” positions of the probe.
 The results are presented in a circular diagram.
 From the diagram both the balance between the axes and the response in between the axes can be read, giving a good overall-picture of the isotropic behaviour of the E-field probe.

 The field in an anechoic chamber is normally generated in one field orientation (successively horizontal and vertical).

 This could wrongly lead to the conclusion that a probe which is with one axis positioned parallel to the generated field, will correctly measure the generated field strength, even if the isotropic response of the probe is poor.
 In the real world, the field distribution in an anechoic chamber is not perfect at all.
-This can be easily seen from the EN61000-4-3, where the requirements for the field homogeneity in an anechoic chamber is allowed to have a maximum error of 6 dB.
+This can be easily seen from the EN61000-4-3.
+Requirements for the field homogeneity in an anechoic chamber is allowed to have a maximum error of 6 dB.